FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 ### ls {-#ls}
 By convention, a file name has two parts, the *id* and the *extension*.
 The id is separated from the extension by a dot.
-The `ls` command lists all files and subfolders present in the current folder.
+The `ls` command lists all files and sub-folders present in the current folder.
 The `ls *.nim` prints only files with the `.txt` extension.

 The `*.nim` pattern is called wild card.
-In a wild card, the `*` asterix matches any sequence of chars, while the `?` interrogation mark matches a single char.
+In a wild card, the `*` asterisk matches any sequence of chars, while the `?` interrogation mark matches a single char.
 The command `ls -lia *.nim` prints detailed information about the `.nim` files, like date of creation, size, etc.